pulpo

 📍 Overview

-This is a python package for Life Cycle Optimization (LCO) based on life cycle inventories. pulpo is intended to serve as a platform for optimization tasks of varying complexity.
+PULPO is a Python package for Life Cycle Optimization (LCO) based on life cycle inventories.
+It is designed to serve as a platform for optimization tasks of varying complexity.

-The package builds on top of the Brightway LCA framework as well as the optimization modeling framework Pyomo.
+The package builds on top of the Brightway LCA framework and the Pyomo optimization modeling framework.

 ✨ Capabilities

-Applying optimization is recommended when the system of study has (1) many degrees of freedoms which would prompt the manual assessment of a manifold of scenarios, although only the "optimal" one is of interest and/or (2) any of the following capabilities makes sense within the goal and scope of the study:
+Applying optimization is recommended when the system of study has (1) many degrees of freedom that would otherwise prompt the manual assessment of a large number of scenarios, or (2) any of the following capabilities is relevant to the goal and scope of the study:

-• Specify technology and regional choices throughout the entire supply chain (i.e. fore- and background), such as choices for the production technology of electricity or origin of metal resources.
-Consistently accounting for changes in the background in "large scale" decisions can be significant.
+- Specify technology and regional choices throughout the entire supply chain (fore- and background), such as the production technology of electricity or the origin of metal resources.
+Consistently accounting for background changes in large-scale decisions can be significant.

-• Specify constraints on any activity in the life cycle inventories, which can be interpreted as tangible limitations such as raw material availability, production capacity, or environmental regulations.
+- Specify constraints on any activity in the life cycle inventories, interpreted as tangible limitations such as raw material availability, production capacity, or environmental regulations.

-• Optimize for or constrain any impact category for which the characterization factors are available.
+- Optimize for or constrain any impact category for which characterization factors are available.

-• Specify supply values instead of final demands, which can become relevant if only production values are available (e.g. here).
+- Specify supply values instead of final demands, which is relevant when only production volumes are known (e.g. here).

 Feature requests are more than welcome!